Ricky0625/cpp_modules/CPP00/README.md

     const int MAX_VALUE = 100;
     ```

 2. **Const Function Parameters**: Using `const` with function parameters allows you to specify that the function does not modify the parameter's value.
-This is useful when you want to ensuer that a function does not accidentatlly modify its input.
+This is useful when you want to ensure that a function does not accidentatlly modify its input.

     ```cpp
     void print(const std::string& text) {
         std::cout << text << std::endl;
     }
     ```

+> `const std::string& text` & `std::string const& text` are the same thing.
+The `const` keyword can be placed either before or after the type.

 3. **Const Member Functions**: Member functions can also be declared as `const`, indicating that they do not modify the state of the object on which they are called.
 Declaring a member function as `const` allows it to be called on both `const` and `non-const` objects of `MyClass`.